huhwt/huhwt-cce-dev/README.md

 This section documents installation instructions for this module.

-1. Download the [latest release](https://github.com/huhwt/huhwt-cce/releases/latest).
+1. Download the [latest release](https://github.com/huhwt/huhwt-cce-dev/releases/latest).
 (By now: pre-release!).
 3. Unzip the package into your `webtrees/modules_v4` directory of your web server.
-4. Occasionally rename the folder to `huhwt-cce`.
-It's safe to overwrite the respective directory if it already exists.
+4. Occasionally rename the folder to `huhwt-cce-dev`.
+It's recommended to remove the respective directory if it already exists.

 <a name="upgrade"></a>
 ## Upgrade

-To update simply replace the huhwt-cce files with the new ones from the latest release.
+To update simply replace the huhwt-cce-dev files with the new ones from the latest release.

 <a name="translation"></a>
 ## Translation